 Campsites have individual fireplaces but please bring your own firewood.
 There is no firewood collection at, or within 10 kilometres of Coward Springs.
 (Fire ban period applies from late October to April).
 Nights are peaceful as no generators are allowed after 5pm or in the mornings.

-Coward Springs is open to day visitors for a small entrance fee of AUD2.00 per person (children half-price).
-In June and July we offer extended camel safaris into the surrounding outback landscape.
+Coward Springs is open to day visitors between 10 am and 4 pm only. there is a small entrance fee of AUD2.00 per person (children half-price).

 Check In: 10:00 am